 When a sensor collects data, it’s generally raw and unfiltered, lacking significance and meaning.
 The Processing, Exploitation, and Dissemination (PED) process is the analytical practice of transforming raw sensor data into intelligence – enabling a decision leading to action.

-Silent Falcon has teamed up with Matrix International and Osprey View LLC to jointly provide these services.
+Silent Falcon has teamed up with Matrix International and other data analytic firms to jointly provide these services.

 Matrix International applies expertise in Intelligence, Surveillance and Reconnaissance (ISR) operations and analysis to assist clients to make sound decisions in complex situations.
 Clients trust Matrix International to help them navigate a complex environment of new technology and training shortfalls to achieve exceptional operational results.